Welcome to the first – and still the only – British family history society for people with Romany Gypsy, Traveller and Fairground roots.

 Sounds like you?
 Please do join us.
 Find out how here.

-This photo gallery shows some of our Society Days and Open Days from the past few years.
+This photo gallery shows just a tiny selection of Society Days and Open Days from our history.

 The Romany and Traveller Family History Society is a non-political, non-profit making self-help group.
-We’re also a member of the Federation of Family History Societies.
+We’re also a member of the Family History Federation.

 A friendly word about copyright